netgroup/SRv6-net-prog/docs/testbed-basic.md

 ```
 ### Running the SFC use-case
 Now it's time to run the SFC use-case, we ping the server on the egress node from the client on
 ingress node

-From the ingress node terminal:
+-From the ingress node terminal:
 ```
 $ sudo ip netns exec client ping6 b::2
 64 bytes from b::2: icmp_seq=5 ttl=63 time=0.634 ms
 64 bytes from b::2: icmp_seq=6 ttl=63 time=0.595 ms
 ```
 The server is reachable, then let's verify that the traffic is SR encapsulated as expected

-From the nfv node terminal:
+-From the nfv node terminal:
 ```
 $ sudo tcpdump -i eth1
-IP6 a::1 > 2::ad6:f1: srcrt (len=8, type=4, segleft=3[|srcrt]
+IP6 a::1 > 2::ad6:f1: srcrt (len=8, type=4, segleft=3, last-entry=3,
+	tag=0, [0]3::d6, [1]2::ad6:f3, [2]2::ad6:f2, [3]2::ad6:f1)
+	IP6 a::2 > b::2: ICMP6, echo request, seq 25, length 64
 ```
-As you can see the traffic coming to NFV node from the ingress node is SR encapsulated `type=4, segleft=3[|srcrt]`
+As you can see the traffic coming to NFV node from the ingress node is SR encapsulated type=4, segleft=3[|srcrt]

 Let's verify that the SR proxy behavior is working as expected

-From the nfv node terminal:
+-From the nfv node terminal:
 ```
 $ sudo tcpdump -i veth1_2
  IP6 a::2 > b::2: ICMP6, echo request, seq 539, length 64